 Address: 669 Buffalo Terrace, Saco, MT 59261

-If you’re planning a trip to Glacier National Park and will travel from the east along the Canadian border, Sleeping Buffalo Hot Springs is an ideal stop along the way.
-It’s the perfect place to rest for the night, especially if you need a place to stay on your way to the park for your self-guided audio driving tour in Glacier National Park.
+If you’re planning a trip to Glacier National Park and will travel from the east along the Canadian border, Sleeping Buffalo Hot Springs is an ideal stop.
+It’s the perfect place to rest for the night, especially if you need a place to stay on your way to the park for your self-guided audio-driving tour in Glacier National Park.

 You’ll find some cozy rooms at the hot springs with deluxe cabin accommodations and interior suites available.
-The hot springs also offers RV hookups and a campground for travelers.
-Don’t forget to take a dip in the main pool, the hot tub, or the sauna before heading out for more adventures in Northern Montana.
+The hot springs also offer RV hookups and a campground for travelers.
+Don’t forget to dip in the main pool, the hot tub, or the sauna before heading out for more adventures in Northern Montana.

 11. Yellowstone Hot Springs